redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. note::

     If you plan to install using the console, you can safely skip this step.

 Install RedKite CMS
 -------------------
-Now you are ready to install RedKite CMS: just follow the instructions provided for the `RedKite CMS Application`_ and start enjoy this application.
+Now you are ready to install RedKite CMS: just follow the instructions provided for the `RedKite CMS Application`_ and start to enjoy this application.

 What to do if something goes wrong